mmRoshani/.github/profile/README.md

 ### [Premium](https://github.com/wenex-org/premium)

-Wenex has some private repositories named with the suffix `premium` that has more skeleton of a broad range of needs in communication, online shopping, banking and iot, etc.
+Wenex has some private repositories named with the suffix `premium` that has more skeleton of a broad range of needs in communication, e-learning, online shopping, banking and iot, etc.